Sokograd (Pliva)

-Sokograd, sometimes Sokol-grad, Soko-grad, Soko or Sokol, is a medieval fortress with a castle town in the Pliva river valley, between Gerzovo and nearby Šipovo, in Šipovo municipality, Republika Srpska entity of Bosnia and Herzegovina.
-It was a center of the župa Pliva (at the time also called Pljeva) during the time of Medieval Bosnia.
+Sokograd, also known as Pliva or Plivski grad, Pliva-Soko, Sokol-grad, Soko-grad, Sokolac, or simply Soko or Sokol, is a medieval fortress with a castle town in the Pliva river valley, between Gerzovo and nearby Šipovo, in Šipovo municipality, Republika Srpska entity of Bosnia and Herzegovina.
+It was a very important fortress for the medieval Bosnian state, and the center of the župa Pliva (at the time also called Pljeva).
 It was built in a canyon on a steep slope high above the river Sokočnica, which flows into Pliva in Šipovo.